Pi Delta Psi: Death of Michael Deng

 The Pi Delta Psi fraternity was the only defendant that had a jury trial.
 After a 7-day trial, a jury convicted the fraternity of aggravated assault, involuntary manslaughter, hazing, hindering apprehension and conspiracy.
-The jury found the fraternity not guilty of the most serious crimes - third-degree murder and voluntary manslaughter.
-At sentencing, Monroe County President Judge Margherita Patti-Worthington imposed a $112,500 fine and banned the national fraternity from operating in the state for ten years, with an additional 10 years’ probation.
+The jury found the fraternity not guilty of the most serious crimes: third-degree murder and voluntary manslaughter.
+At sentencing, Monroe County President Judge Margherita Patti-Worthington imposed a $112,500 fine and banned the fraternity from operating in the state for ten years, with an additional 10 years’ probation.
 The Pennsylvania Superior Court upheld the fine and probation, but ruled that the lower court did not have the authority to bar the fraternity from operating throughout Pennsylvania.
 The Supreme Court of Pennsylvania declined to hear the matter further, so the Superior Court ruling stands.